-The vda-install script will recognize if VDI 3 is installed and will ask if you want to update.
+The vda-install script will recognize if VDI 3 or 3.1 is installed and will ask if you want to update.
 By answering 'y' phase 1 of the update process will be started.
-The installation part of the update process will back up several settings on your Primary and prepare the VDI database to support new VDI 3.1 features.
+The installation part of the update process will back up several settings on your Primary and prepare the VDI database to support new VDI 3.1.1 features.
 The first update phase will also shut down the MySQL Cluster management node and, because the Primary has been configured to host VDI sessions, will turn down all VDI related services.
-Next, the old VDI 3 packages will be un-installed and replaced by the new VDI 3.1 packages.
+Next, the old VDI 3 or 3.1 packages will be un-installed and replaced by the new VDI 3.1.1 packages.